 The key factor influencing future OTC growth is the Ministry of Health and Medical Education (MOHME)'s consideration of a programme to remove OTC medicines from the reimbursement list as part of the wider cost-containment drive.
-The MOHME plans to spend the money saved on OTCs providing more important medicines that are not reimbursed.
-This is likely to impact the market value of consumer health products as patients are forced to pay for the products out of their own pockets.
-The low-income and rural populations will therefore be disadvantaged if the move goes ahead, especially as slow GDP growth forecast over the coming years will also have a negative impact on consumer confidence and ability to pay for non-essential goods.
-Currently, analgesics form the key sector of the OTC segment, accounting for more than half of the total value of the OTC market.
+The MOHME plans to spend the money saved on OTCs, providing more important medicines that are not reimbursed.
+This could have an impact on the market value of consumer health products; however, a steady increase in private sector investment and buoyant GDP growth anticipated as a result of the lifting of sanctions may spare patients in rural populations from sharp price increases.

+According to the Iranian Food and Drug Organisation, analgesics were the most consumed OTC drug in Iran over 2015 as Acetaminophen and acetaminophen with codeine accounted for more than half of the total market.